Eranziel/foundryvtt-lancer/docs/flow_api.md

 ### Chopping Block

 - **Item** - is this still necessary?
-Define the difference between Item, Activation, and Text macros.
+Define the difference between Item, Activation, and Text flows.
 - **Talent** - show a Talent rank in chat.
-Wrapper for either an Item or Text macro; could likely be combined with those types.
+Wrapper for either an Item or Text flow; could likely be combined with those types.
 - **Trigger** - wrapper for a stat roll.
 - **Core Active/Passive** - use a mech's core system.
-Wrapper for an Activation macro, likely does not need to be separate.
+Wrapper for an Activation flow, likely does not need to be separate.
 - **Frame Trait** - show a frame trait in chat.
-Wrapper for a Text macro, can be combined.
+Wrapper for a Text flow, can be combined.